 - J. Crew Sunburst Pleated Skirt in Rainbow Colorblock.
 I rented this skirt from Rent the Runway Unlimited and featured it in this blog post.
 It's a fabulous skirt, so cheery and fun, though it's only left now in size 00.
 If you're one of the many who bought this skirt I'd love to hear how you styled it!

 - Reusable Makeup Pads from Green Little Nest.
-I've been shopping this Etsy seller since Emerson was an infant.
+I've been shopping this Etsy seller since our kid was an infant.
 I mentioned the reusable cotton rounds and wipes I buy from this store in this blog post and am so glad I inspired so many of you to buy a more environmentally-friendly choice for beauty, and doing it while supporting a small business!

 - Freya ‘Sonic' Sports Bra.
 I know this one is because of this blog post.
 I have to say it was fun doing that post; this year I'm trying to be smarter with my sponsored posts and make them just as useful as the ones that aren't sponsored.
 Nordstrom gave me free rein and I knew there was a lot of discussion of sports bras in my Instagram DMs, comments, and the Facebook Group so I was happy to turn it into a detailed review post!
 Many sizes are now sold out at Nordstrom but they also have this bra at Bare Necessities and BN has more color choices!

 - Talbots ‘Audrey' Cashmere Sweater.
 I love this sweater, I owned two and would love even more.
 Noticed I wrote owneD and not own and that is because my navy one accidentally went into the wash.
-It is now a super fluffy soft cashmere sweater for Emerson.
+It is now a super fluffy soft cashmere sweater for my daughter.
 Sob!
 But this is a great classic sweater and Talbots currently has it on sale for $51.99!